"Oink." - English pig

 (a) The sometimes sweet and sensitive animal has organs that may be transplanted to humans, the size and build-up (morphology) of its intestive organs come close to those of humans, the skin may look a bit like human skin at a distance, and so on.

 (b) Professor Stanley Curtis ranks the pig as number two among intelligent beings on the planet.
-Others suggest humans; primates (apes and monkeys); dolphins and other whales; and next pigs.
-What matters is that researchers insist that the pig is a bright animal, very sensitive, and is treated to his damage because it may be used and abused by many marked with a fondness for pork and bacon and not the whole, living animal.
+Others suggest differently.
+What matters is that researchers have confirmed that the pig is a bright animal, very sensitive, and is treated to his damage because it may be used and abused by many marked with a fondness for pork and bacon and not the whole, living animal.
 To love pigs well is to love whole animals and see to it that their living quarters allow for pig quality living if you cannot set them free responsibly and well enough.

-Keep alert to the overriding goings in the human world.
-It is possible that the way humans treat others might rebound on themselves in the long run.
+It may happen that rotten ways that humans treat others might rebound on themselves in the long run.

 Beyer, Horst, and Annelies Beyer.
 Sprichtwörterlexikon: Sprichwörter and Sprichwörterliche Ausdrücke aus Deutchen Sammlungen vom 16.
 Jahrhundert bis zus Gegenwart.
 München: Bech, 1985.